grisuno/LazyOwn/COMMANDS.md

 Creates a `hash.txt` file in the `sessions` directory with the specified hash value and analyzes it using `Name-the-hash`.

 This function performs the following actions:
+1. Validates the input line to ensure it is not empty.
+2. Backs up the existing `hash.txt` file if it exists, renaming it to `hash_{timestamp}.txt` based on the current timestamp.
-1. Writes the provided hash value to `sessions/hash.txt`.
+3. Writes the provided hash value to `sessions/hash.txt`.
-2. Analyzes the hash value using `Name-the-hash`.
+4. Analyzes the hash value using `Name-the-hash`.

 Usage:
     createhash <hash>